Towards the identification of the medium.

 Before I wrap this part up I want to mention another aspect of the critique which is deeply tied to photography.

-Garry Winogrand, one of my favorite photographers, used to say that photography is a lie since when we capture something with the camera the thing captured lives in a 2d world, within the boundaries of the frame: in other words, it’s an illusion.
+Garry Winogrand, one of my favorite photographers, used to say that a photograph is a lie since when we capture something with the camera the thing captured lives in a 2d world, within the boundaries of the frame: in other words, it’s an illusion.
 We don’t know what happened before or after the shot.
 It’s just a snapshot that happened at a given time.

 A still photograph is the illusion of a literal description of how a camera saw a piece of time and space. […] there’s no way a photograph has to look (beyond being an illusion of a literal description).